How do I find the right window seals for my wooden window?

 There are different types of wooden window seals, each made from different materials.

-TPE seals combine the practical properties of rubber with the processing advantages of thermoplastics.
+TPEseals combine the practical properties of rubber with the processing advantages of thermoplastics.
 These rubber seals are particularly flexible and ensure that the window seals tightly to keep out draughts and moisture.
-This not only improves thermal insulation, but also increases the energy efficiency of the house.
-They are available in different colors such as black, brown and white and can be easily replaced as needed to ensure the seal.
-Due to their flexibility and durability, rubber seals contribute significantly to the energy efficiency of wooden windows.
+They are available in various colors such as black, brown and white.
+Due to their flexibility and durability, rubber seals contribute significantly to the thermal insulation and energy efficiency of wooden windows.

-Silicone seals provide effective insulation against wind and rain, which contributes to improved energy efficiency of the window.
-We use a special type of silicone seal that is particularly durable, maintenance-free and UV-resistant.
+Silicone seals provide effective insulation against wind and rain, which helps to improve the energy efficiency of the window.
+We use a special type of silicone sealant that is particularly durable, maintenance-free and UV-resistant.
 As a result, we guarantee a long-term and reliable seal that meets the requirements for any type of wooden window.

 6. what to do if there is no groove in my wooden window?